Sakata, Yamagata: After World War II

-Demographics

-According to Japanese census data, the population of Sakata has declined in recent decades.

 Government

-Higashine has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 28 members.
+Sakata has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 28 members.
 The city contributes five members to the Yamagata Prefectural Assembly.
 In terms of national politics, the city is part of Yamagata District 3 of the lower house of the Diet of Japan.

 Economy

 The economy of Sakata is based on light manufacturing, agriculture, and commercial fishing.
 The Sakata Kyodo Thermal Power Station is a fossil-fueled power station operated by a joint venture of Tohoku Electric and Sumitomo Aluminum in the city.

 Major employers include Maeta Seikan, which makes concrete products and has played a major role in supporting reconstruction after the 2011 Tōhoku earthquake and tsunami, Kao, a chemical and cosmetics company and the electronics company, Seiko Epson.
 Seiko Epson uses the local Shonai Airport for weekly employee charter flights to and from Matsumoto, Nagano since 1997.